 Two Swedish football fans killed in Brussels shooting

-Brussels police were hunting a suspected terrorist on Monday evening after he shot dead two Swedish football fans to “avenge Muslims”.
+Brussels police were on Monday night hunting a suspected terrorist who shot dead two Swedish football fans to “avenge Muslims”.

 The shooting came as Belgium were hosting Sweden in a Euro 2024 qualifying match on Monday evening.

+He was later identified at Abdesalem L, 45, by the Belgian federal prosecutors’ office.

+The man was believed to have lived in an apartment in the Schaerbeek area of Brussels.

-The match was abandoned at half time and witnesses in the stadium said some 35,000 fans were ordered not to leave.
+The match between Belgium and Sweden was abandoned at half time and witnesses in the stadium said some 35,000 fans were ordered not to leave.

+Fans were in tears as they were kept in the King-Baudouin Stadium, three miles from the attack, while others attempted to call their loved ones.

+Supporters were evacuated from the King Baudouin Stadium at around 11.50pm local time, some five hours after the initial attack took place.

 France announced it was tightening border controls with Belgium.